 The fisher harvest has been managed through a trapper limit of one and quotas in trapping districts (TD) 1 and 2.
 Over time, conservative adjustments have been made to quota levels that were based on harvest rates, population parameters and snow track survey data.
 These previous changes have provided a sustainable trapper harvest that is conservatively matched with maintenance of the current fisher population size and distribution relative to available habitats.
-A predictive habitat model indicates that moderate to high suitability fisher habitats comprise approximately 6,504 mi in west central and northwestern Montana, with TD 2 having over 50% more high suitability habitat than TD 1.
+A predictive habitat model indicates that moderate to high suitability fisher habitats comprise approximately 6,504 mi2 in west central and northwestern Montana, with TD 2 having over 50% more high suitability habitat than TD 1.
 A female subquota is also in place of 2 females to add an additional measure of protection for the reproductive segment of the population, to further insure harvest has no influence on statewide population status.
 Given fisher distribution relative to habitat availability, fisher habitat capacity appears to be correlated with similar levels of occupancy that is not impacted by a history of highly managed harvest.
 Fisher are one of the five furbearers that are required to be reported, registered and pelt tagged so the actual number of harvested animals is known.
-The statewide fisher harvest continues to remain very stable (Fig. 21).
-The 2011-12 harvest level of 7 fisher was at the 10-year average annual harvest level.
-Under a quota the harvest of 7 animals during the 2011-12 season was maintained even with higher pelt prices (Table 10).
+The fisher harvest continues to remain very stable under the current quota system (Fig. 21), despite a much higher pelt price (Table 10).
+The 2012-13 harvest of 6 fishers was near the 10-year average annual harvest level.

-Population monitoring of fisher consists of analyzing harvest data and using the collection and analysis of biological data from the harvest sample through mandatory carcass turn-in from trappers.
-The trend in fisher harvest effort using CPUE is a stable trend (Fig.22) and a comparison of fisher CPUE with the other terrestrial species is presented in Fig 52.
-Harvested fishers provide a small sample size, so the population parameters are do not allow a lot of interpretation.
+Population monitoring of fisher consists of analyzing harvest data and using the collection and analysis of biological data from the harvested animals through mandatory carcass turn-in from trappers.
+The trend in fisher harvest effort using CPUE has been a stable trend with an increase during 2012-13 (Fig.22).
+A comparison of fisher CPUE with the other terrestrial species is presented in Fig 52.
+Harvested fishers provide an extremely small sample size, so population parameters do not allow a lot of interpretation.
 However, the small amount of data that is available appears to show that the population trend from these parameters is about two juveniles per adult female (Fig. 23), a mixed age structure with a good representation of juveniles in most years (Fig. 24), a low female sex ratio in most years (Fig. 25), with a higher than expected median age of adults and expected median age of the total harvest (Fig. 26).